Submission Preparation Checklist

 Conflict of interest

-It is the policy of Cambodia Journal of Public Health to require a declaration of conflicting interests from all authors enabling a statement to be carried within the paginated pages of all published articles.
+It is the policy of the Cambodia Journal of Public Health to require a declaration of conflicting interests from all authors, enabling a statement to be carried within the paginated pages of all published articles.

-Please ensure that a ‘Declaration of Conflicting Interests’ statement is included at the end of your manuscript, after any acknowledgements and prior to the references.
+Please ensure that a ‘Declaration of Conflicting Interests’ statement is included at the end of your manuscript, after any acknowledgments, and before the references.
 If no conflict exists, please state that ‘The Author(s) declare(s) that there is no conflict of interest’.

 Disclaimer

-Neither the Editor nor the Publisher accepts responsibility for the views of authors expressed in their contributions.
+Neither the editor nor the publisher accept responsibility for the views expressed in their contributions.

 Peer review policy

-Cambodia Journal of Public Health adheres to a rigorous double-blind reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
-All manuscripts submitted must omit the authors’ names from the main text (in the Acknowledgments, authors’ names can be in initials).
+Cambodia Journal of Public Health use single peer blinded reviewing policy in which the identity of both the reviewer and author are always concealed from both parties.
+All manuscripts submitted must omit the authors’ names from the main text (in the acknowledgments, authors’ names can be in initials).
 The Editorial Team has the right to immediately reject any manuscript submitted that does not fall within the scope of the Journal.

 Reviewers must be aware of any conflicts of interest when reviewing papers.
 Examples of conflicts of interest include (but are not limited to) the below: